 Nix makes it trivial to set up and share build environments for your projects, regardless of what programming languages and tools you’re using.
 For instance, running the command “nix-shell '<nixpkgs>' -A firefox” gives you a Bash shell in which all of Firefox’s build-time dependencies are present and all necessary environment variables are set.

 Nix supports multi-user package management: multiple users can share a common Nix store securely, don’t need to have root privileges to install software, and can install and use different versions of a package.

 Conceptually, Nix builds packages from source, but can transparently use binaries from a binary cache if available.
 This combines the flexibility of source package management with the convenience of binary package management.

-Nix runs on Linux, Mac OS X, FreeBSD, and other systems.
+Nix runs on Linux, Mac OS X and other systems.
 Nixpkgs, the Nix Packages collection, contains thousands of packages, many pre-compiled.